Princeton-LSI-ResearchComputing/tracebase/.github/ISSUE_TEMPLATE/bug_report.md

 ### Affected Components

-A list of repo items, dependencies, etc, labeled with add, delete, or change.
+A list of repository items, dependencies, etc, labeled with add, delete, or change.
 One item per line.
 (Mostly, this will be a list of files.)

 - change: File path or DB table ...
 - add: Environment variable or server setting